 - Preventing double-barreled questions in research

-The double-barreled questions occur mostly in two very different circumstances: in research and in court.
+This inquiry type occur mostly in two very different circumstances: in research and in court.

-Double-barreled questions example:
+1. Double-barreled questions examples

-The following examples are research related.
+The following examples are research-related.

-Is this tool interesting and useful?
+- Is this tool interesting and useful?

-It would be better to ask two separate questions:
+It would be better asked separately:

-Is the tool interesting?
+-Is the tool interesting?

-Is the tool useful?
+-Is the tool useful?